List of immigration raids and arrests in the second Trump presidency: May

-On May 3 and 4, ICE agents worked with Tennessee Highway Patrol to carry out about 500 traffic stops in the Nashville, Tennessee area, arresting 200 immigrants, the majority of whom did not have a criminal history.
+On May 3 and 4, ICE agents worked with Tennessee Highway Patrol to carry out about 500 traffic stops in the Nashville, Tennessee, area, arresting 200 immigrants, the majority of whom did not have a criminal history.
 One of these was a pregnant woman who then had a miscarriage at the Richwood Correctional Center in Louisiana.

+On May 12, six people were arrested in connection for allegedly killing Larisha Thompson in Lancaster, South Carolina on May 2.
+The response has been polarizing, with Thompson's sister criticizing Trump's deportation efforts of detaining the wrong people and targeting noncitizens, but not the criminals he promised to deport.

 On May 14, 19 out of 27 people were detained by ICE after federal and local agencies executed a search warrant in a home in Washington City, Utah.

 On May 15, Maximo Londonio, a Washington state man who came to the United States from the Philippines as a young child and is a green card holder, was detained by immigration agents as he returned from vacation with his family.
 He was detained at Seattle–Tacoma International Airport.
-The International Association of Machinists and Aerospace Workers (IAM), which Londonio is a member of, has called for his release.
-Londonio was held until July 14th after two months in custody and one in solitary confinement.
+The International Association of Machinists and Aerospace Workers (IAM), a trade union of which Londonio is a member, has called for his release.
+Londonio was held until July 14, after two months in custody and one month in solitary confinement.

-On May 16, ICE arrested Roland Beaini, a Lebanese national who owns several Trump Burger locations in the Houston area.
-Beaini came to the United States legally, but allegedly overstayed a visa expiring in 2019.
+On May 16, ICE arrested Roland Beainy, a Lebanese national who owned several Trump Burger locations in the Houston, Texas area.
+Beainy came to the United States legally, but allegedly overstayed a visa expiring in 2019.
 He now faces the threat of deportation.

-On May 20, ICE arrested 17 immigrants during a raid at Eagle Beverage in Kent, Washington, alleging the company illegally employed individuals without work authorization.
-The action prompted an official response from 6 US representatives from Washington State expressing concern over the arrests in a letter dated from May 27.
-According to the letter, this might be the first ICE raid where IRS personnel was involved.
+On May 20, ICE arrested 17 immigrants during a raid at Eagle Beverage in Kent, Washington, alleging that the company illegally employed individuals without work authorization.
+The action prompted an official response from 6 U.S. representatives from Washington State, who expressed concern over the arrests in a letter on May 27.
+According to the letter, this may have been the first ICE raid involving IRS personnel.